 - a.
-The President of the Senate will hold the chair of the Senate; or in the Senate President's absence, first the Senate President Pro Tempore, second the Chair of the Judiciary Committee, third the Chair of the Budget and Appropriations Committee, fourth the Chair of the Allocations Committee, fifth the Chair of the Rules and Ethics Committee, sixth the Chair of the Information and Communication Committee, and seventh a Senator elected from the body. - b.
+The President of the Senate will hold the chair of the Senate; or in the Senate President's absence, first the Senate President Pro Tempore, second the Chair of the Judiciary Committee, third the Chair of the Budget and Appropriations Committee, fourth the Chair of the Rules and Ethics Committee, fifth the Chair of the Information and Communication Committee, and sixth a Senator elected from the body. - b.
 The chair will call meetings of the Senate to order.
 If fifteen minutes have elapsed since the start time proposed in the call for the meeting, any member of the Senate may call the meeting to order and surrender the chair to whomever is first in the above line of succession.
-If none of these members are present, the Senate will elect a temporary chair from the floor that will be elected in the same manner as the President of the Senate. - c.
+If none of these members are present, the Senate will elect a temporary chair from the floor in the same manner as the President of the Senate. - c.
 The chair will rule on all points of order and issues of parliamentary law. - d.
 The chair will deny the hearing of any dilatory motions and will issue a warning for disruptive conduct to any Senator who has made a dilatory motion. - i.
-A dilatory motion is any motion seeks to disrupt the business of the Senate, is frivolous or absurd, or contains no rational proposition.
+A dilatory motion is any motion that seeks to disrupt the business of the Senate, is frivolous or absurd, or contains no rational proposition.
 The chair does not have to recognize any motion that they hold the independent subjective belief is dilatory. - ii.
-Motions to reconsider a question will be ruled dilatory when the Senate President determines a vote has a clear and convincing majority. - e.
+Motions to reconsider a question will be ruled dilatory when the Senate President determines a vote has a clear and convincing majority. - iii.
+This section will also apply to incidental motions including, but not limited to, points of information and parliamentary inquiries. - e.
 The Senate may appeal any decision of the chair with a three-fifths vote by a rising vote. - i.
 When a decision of the chair on a question of order is appealed, the appeal will be considered non-debatable. - ii.
-Points of order related to responses of parliamentary inquiries, points of information, and decisions of recognition made by the chair may not be appealed.
+Points of order related to responses of parliamentary inquiries, points of information, and decisions of recognition made by the chair may not be appealed. - ...
+111. - f.
+The Chair shall have the unilateral discretion at any time to recess any regular or special meeting of the Student Senate for a set period of time. - i.
+A Senator may object to the recess and a vote of one-fifth of those present and voting is required to sustain the objection. - ii.
+If the President of the Senate refuses to chair the meeting after an objection has been sustained, then the chair will fall to the next willing member in the line of succession pursuant to $\S(1)(a)$ of this Rule.